-In my years of looking at garments and helping people make them fit, there are a few critical areas you need to know to get your proportions specific to your body - these are pretty basic, and are key locations to know and identify, with any garment or pattern.
+In my years of looking at garments and helping people make them fit, there are a few critical areas you need to know to get your proportions specific to your body - key locations to know and identify with any garment or pattern.
 As you can see in the technical sketch, this pattern has a lot of ways that the shapes and pieces can be changed to customize the fit for your body's proportions.

 Shoulder to the bust

-Why its important, a lot of times, this area on the body has a lot of variance from person to person.
-Often, if this area isn't right, it creates the necessity for bust alterations, but sometimes its really a length issue, rather than a dart or armhole problem.
+This area on the body has a lot of variance from person to person.
+If this area isn't right, it creates the necessity for bust alterations, but sometimes it's really a length issue, rather than a dart or armhole problem.

 Working with the Fair Fit pattern with the students in our live class, I really saw how this area is really different from person to person, it has just as much variance as a bustline!

 Darts can be designed land in a lot of areas around the bust- as long as they are about an inch from the apex.
 But have you ever sewn up a swim suit or bra, or formfitting top and this area just doesn't look right?
-This can be because of the spacing of your breasts, or width across the chest, which varies from person to person, just take a deep dive into bra making and you'll know what I'm talking about.
-The Fair Fit Pattern has darts to help you identify where the best place is for them to land to get a shapely fit, and the pieces move so this can be customized.
+This can be because of the spacing of your breasts, or width across the chest, which varies from person to person.
+The Fair Fit pattern has darts to help you identify where the best place is for them to land to get a shapely fit, and the pattern pieces can be moved while draping so this can be customized.